-The terms of the Agreement were agreed upon in arm's length negotiations conducted between the respective managements of Union National and First Merchants.
-The factors considered by the Board of Directors of Union National prior to entering into the Agreement, in addition to (and somewhat overlapping with) the nine criteria above, included, but were not limited to, the amount and form of consideration offered by First Merchants for the shares of Union National common stock; the financial condition, recent results of operations and prospects of Union National and First Merchants; the strength of the management of First Merchants; the historic prices for shares of Union National and First Merchants common stock; and the future prospects of Union National in light of increased deregulation and competition within the financial services industry.
-Union National shareholders will benefit from ownership of a larger financial institution and from ownership of common stock which is traded on the NASDAQ National Market System.
-Further, the Board of Directors of Union National relied upon the opinion of Alex Sheshunoff & Co.
-Investment Banking that the Merger is fair from a financial point of view to the shareholders of Union National.
-See "PROPOSED MERGER -- Opinion of Investment Banker" and Appendix C. All of the foregoing factors were integral components in the determination of the consideration to be exchanged for each share of Union National common stock.
+The terms of the Agreement were agreed upon in arm's length negotiations conducted between the respective managements of Randolph County and First Merchants.
+The factors considered by the Board of Directors of Randolph County prior to entering into the Agreement included, but were not limited to, the amount and form of consideration offered by First Merchants for the shares of Randolph County common stock; the financial condition, recent results of operations and prospects of Randolph County and First Merchants; the strength of the management of First Merchants; the historic prices for shares of Randolph County and First Merchants common stock; and the future prospects of Randolph County in light of increased deregulation and competition within the financial services industry.
+Further, the Board of Directors of Randolph County relied upon the opinion of Professional Bank Services, Inc., investment bankers, that the Merger is fair from a financial point of view to the shareholders of Randolph County.
+See "PROPOSED MERGER--Opinion of

+Investment Banker" and Appendix C. All of the foregoing factors were integral components in the determination of the consideration to be exchanged for each share of Randolph County common stock.